mandal-akash/my-linkedin/README.md

-# This is my linkedin project.
+# This is my linkedin project.git push -u origin main.